Want a career as a construction manager or a quantity surveyor? Study the Bachelor of Construction at AUT.

 See entry requirements for students from other countries.
 Select your country from the dropdown menu.

-Maths (with stats or calculus), Science, Business and Management, Digital Technologies, Economics, Legal Studies, Design and Visual Communication
+Mathematics (with stats or calculus), Science, Business and Management, Digital Technologies, Economics, Legal Studies, Design, Visual Communication, Construction and Mechanical Technologies

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.